Crunchy Heartland Salad with corn and edamame began as a family trek to Lake of the Ozarks!

 - 1. You can make this salad in advance, just don’t add the toasted ramen noodles until 30 minutes before serving.

-- 3. Alternate method #2: Cook 16 ounces of orzo according to package directions.
+- 3. Alternate method #2: Cook 16 ounces of orzo (can be gluten free) according to package directions.
 Drain and cool.
 Blend ½ cup basil, ½ cup parsley, and 2 cloves garlic, ½ teaspoon crushed red pepper (optional), and ¼ cup vegetable oil in a food processor.
 Combine corn, edamame, and sunflower seeds in a bowl.
 Stir in orzo until thoroughly combined.
 Toss in blended basil mixture until orzo is completely coated.
 Served chilled.